digifarmio/readthedocs/docs/index.md

 *   `interval`: \[integer, optional\]  The frequency of image processing, in days.
 If the interval is not provided, the system will check available images every day.

 *   `start_date`: \[string, optional\] The start date in ISO 8601 format.
-If start_date is not provided in the request body, the system will assume the current date is the start_date
+If start_date is not provided in the request body, the system will assume the current date is the start_date.

 *   `end_date`: \[string, optional\] The end date in ISO 8601 format.
 It possible to provide future date as end_date.
 System will look for new image after every interval day.